apache/mxnet/docs/faq/subgraphAPI.md

 ![](/Users/dzzhen/Workspace/incubator-mxnet/docs/faq/subgraph.png)

-The subgraph API allows the developers to customize subgraph searching and :
+The subgraph API allows the backend developers to customize the subgraph mechanism in two places:

-* Define a subgraph selector to search for particular patterns in a computation graph,
+* Subgraph searching: define a subgraph selector to search for particular patterns in a computation graph,

-* Replace a subgraph.
+* Subgraph node creation: attach an operator to run the computation in the subgraph.
+We can potentially manipulate the subgraph here.

 Below I will illustrate the subgraph API with a very simple task, as shown in the figure above.
 That is, replacing convolution and batch_norm with the conv_bn.